Tips for Visitors

 We recommend that you plan to spend a minimum of 2-3 hours touring the plantation.
 Guided tours of the great house showcase a wealth of tradition including antiques and artifacts spanning the home's 350-year history.

-Visitors can also explore the sryup factory boiling house, rum bond and surrounding gardens, orchards and gullies.
+Visitors can also explore the steam driven sryup factory boiling house, rum bond and surrounding gardens, orchards and gullies.
 We encourage you to stay as long as you like to experience the tranquil and natural beauty of the plantation.

 You can also enjoy lunch, tea and coffee or other light refreshments served by our Terrace Café, overlooking the plantation’s beautiful gully.